Join our Discord Community

 • Small bundle - Won't bloat your JavaScript

-Essential input patterns for React apps
+Essential input patterns you'll actually use

 Basic input with label